Yana280/Structure/README.md

 Stop

-## Student details for 10 students
+## 2.Student details for 10 students
 This program reads information about 10 students and stores it in an array of structs named "s".
 Each student has a name, roll number, and marks. it displays the details of 10 students at the same time and not just one students details